View full guide »

 i.
 One or more businesses have market power in one or more relevant markets in Canada or a part of Canada

 Market power is the ability to profitably charge prices above competitive levels for a sustained period of time.
 A finding of market power generally requires the combination of a high market share and barriers to entry - e.g., high sunk costs or regulatory restrictions.
-There have only been seven fully litigated cases pursued under the abuse of dominance provision since it was added to the Competition Act in 1986, and all of them involved parties with market shares above 80 per cent.
+There have only been less than 10 fully litigated cases pursued under the abuse of dominance provision since it was added to the Competition Act in 1986, and all of them involved parties with market shares above 80 per cent.
 In addition, the Bureau has issued technical backgrounders or position statements in relation to a number of abuse of dominance inquiries that it discontinued.

 ii.
 The dominant business or businesses have engaged, or are engaging, in a practice of anti-competitive acts